Professor Andrew Lowe

 Selected as member of science delegation, together with Australian Chief Scientist, Prof Ian Chubb, and Chief Executive of Department for Innovation, to participate in discussions in Brussels and Bonn in 2014 to establish bilateral research partnerships between Australia and Europe under the EU Horizon 2020 scheme ($70B).

-Board member and chair of technical advisory group for Trees for Life (2015-ongoing).
+Board member and chair of technical advisory group for Trees for Life (2015-2018).

-Australian co-representative on International Barcode of Life (IBOL) Science Steering Group (2009-2013)
+Australian rep on International Barcode of Life (IBOL) Science Steering Group (2009-2013)

-Chair and founding member of the Australian Barcode of Life Network, a national strategy group to provide leadership and integration across institutes (2007-ongoing, Chair since 2011)
+Chair and founding member of the Australian Barcode of Life Network, a national strategy group to provide leadership and integration across institutes (2007-2013, Chair 2011-13)

-Member of management committee of Terrestrial Biodiversity Node of the National Climate Change Adaptation Research Facility (NCCARF, 2008-2013)
+Member of management committee of Terrestrial Biodiversity Node of the National Climate Change Adaptation Research Facility (NCCARF, 2008-ongoing)

 Coordinator of International Union of Forest Research Organisations (IUFRO) working party on Population, Ecological and Conservation Genetics (Unit 2.04.01) with Sally Aitken (Canada) and Wickneswari Ratnam (Malaysia), (2003-2011)